ekamperi/ekamperi.github.io/_posts/2021-04-14-longest-non-repeating-substring.md

 So, why does this algorithm perform so poorly?
 As I understand, there are two reasons: 1.
 Recursion is expensive because each time we call the `helper()` function, a new stack frame needs to be allocated, and 2.
 When we are calling `max(helper(a, n-1), helper(b, n-1))`, we don't really *divide* the input, let alone *conquer* it!
 We merely go from N to N-1.
 It's not as if we reduced the search space from N to N/2 or something.

 ### A decent solution of $$\mathcal{O}(N^2)$$ complexity
 The next two solutions use sliding windows, either forward or backward, to find all possible substrings in a string.
-The forward method keeps track of the length that maximum at the current point.
-We need to do this because we need to look up to the original string of length N.
+The forward method keeps track of the length that is maximum at the current point in time.
+We need to do this because we must look up to the original string of length N.

 {% highlight python %}
 {% raw %}